 Paragraph style substitution

 While assigning styles in documents imported from HTML, to assign styles to paragraphs, you can use the function.
 It replaces the style of the current paragraph with the selected one and it applies to every occurrence of paragraph style in document.
-The current paragraph is deleted.
+The current paragraph style is deleted if it was custom style.
 This function can reduce time for cleaning document styles.
 You can call this function by placing the cursor in the paragraph to be replaced and clicking on the button at ePublishing main panel.

 Fast kerning configuration